Help

 Is my purchase tax-deductible?

-Many Girl Scouts ask customers to pay for one or more packages of cookies for use in Take Action or service projects or as part of a council-approved Gift of Caring or Cookie Share program.
+Many Girl Scouts ask customers to pay for one or more packages of cookies that they will donate inservice projects or as part of a council-approved Gift of Caring or Cookie Share program.
 If you would like an acknowledgement of your donation for tax-deductible purposes, contact your Girl Scout's council.

 Can I select the cookie variety I'd like to donate?

-No. The local council works with girls to select the varieties that will be donated to the Girl Scout council charity of choice.
+No. The local council works with Girl Scouts to select the varieties that will be donated to the Girl Scout council charity of choice.

 Are cookie purchases non-refundable?
 Can I cancel my order/get a refund?